Achievable logoAchievable logo

 Any person who, for compensation, engages in the business of advising others, either directly or through publications or writings, as to the value of securities or as to the advisability of investing in, purchasing, or selling securities, or who, for compensation and as a part of a regular business, issues or promulgates analyses or reports concerning securities

-The actions of a business determine if it meets the definition of an investment adviser.
+A firm’s activities determine whether it meets the definition of an investment adviser.
 There’s a three-prong test a firm must meet in order to be regulated as an investment adviser:

 • Provides advice or analysis on securities